-Lagos-19/08/2015 Following the rise in the electronic commercial activities in Nigeria and its contributions to the growth of the economy, stakeholders have long been agitating for policies and regulatory frameworks that can aid orderly conduct of electronic transactions in a manner that is fair especially to the customers.
+Following the rise in electronic commercial activities in Nigeria and its contributions to the growth of the economy, stakeholders have long been agitating for policies and regulatory frameworks that can aid the orderly conduct of electronic transactions in a manner that is fair, especially to the customers.
 It was against this background that the Electronic Transaction Bill was passed by the last National Assembly.
 The bill is currently raising concerns among e-commerce businesses who anxiously await its passage into an Act.

-Alofun however expressed hope in the possibility of the Bill to improve e-commerce in Nigeria and to boost consumer’s confidence in the electronic transaction system.
-He therefore urges the executive arm of the government to consider the Bill for assent into an Act.
+Alofun however expressed hope in the possibility of the Bill improving e-commerce in Nigeria and boosting consumer’s confidence in the electronic transaction system.
+He, therefore, urges the executive arm of the government to consider the Bill for assent into an Act.